xyzhanjiang/assets/README.md

 * [Less](http://lesscss.org) is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable.
 * [Sass](http://sass-lang.com) is the most mature, stable, and powerful professional grade CSS extension language in the world.
 * [Stylus](http://stylus-lang.com) expressive, dynamic, robust css.

+### Font

+* [Font-Awesome](http://fontawesome.io) gives you scalable vector icons that can instantly be customized — size, color, drop shadow, and anything that can be done with the power of CSS.

 ## JavaScript